Home Calendar About Donate Register Pay Bill E-News Contact Search

 Joined Hochstein Faculty in: 2008

-Marcos Kreutzer holds a Bachelor's degree in Violin Performance from the Federal University of Rio Grande do Sul in Brazil and a Master of Music degree in Violin Performance from the University of New Mexico where he also completed comprehensive String Pedagogy coursework.
-Kreutzer is also a Suzuki Association of the Americas certified teacher with training completed in all 10 units of the Suzuki Violin School, Every Child Can!, and Suzuki Principles in Action units.
+Marcos Kreutzer holds a Bachelor's degree in Violin Performance from the Federal University of Rio Grande do Sul in Brazil and a Master of Music degree in Violin Performance and String Pedagogy from the University of New Mexico.
+Marcos is also a Suzuki Association of the Americas certified teacher.

-As a performer, Kreutzer played in the Theatro São Pedro Chamber Orchestra for many years and toured Latin America with the Orquestra Sinfónica del Mercosur.
+As a performer, Marcos played in the Theatro São Pedro Chamber Orchestra for over a decade and toured Latin America with the Orquesta Sinfónica del Mercosur.
 He was a regular guest violinist with the Porto Alegre Symphony Orchestra and the FUNDARTE Chamber Orchestra.

 More About Marcos Kreutzer